eoglethorpe/deeper/docs/api-websocket.md

 * 403 : Permission denied

-* 40011: Sequence number not provided
+* 40011 : Sequence number not provided
-* 40012: Action not provided or invalid
+* 40012 : Action not provided or invalid
 * 40021 : Channel not provided or invalid
 * 40022 : Event not provided or invalid
 * 40023 : Field not provided or invalid

-* 4001 : Invalid token or no user associated with the provided jwt
+* 4001 : Invalid token or no user associated with the provided JWT
-* 4012 : Authentication failed; may need to reconnect to endpoint using proper jwt
+* 4012 : Authentication failed; may need to reconnect to endpoint using proper JWT
 * 4013 : User is marked inactive
 * 4014 : User not found or has been removed

-## List of subscription channels and events
+## List of Subscription Channels and Events

-Following are all in the form:
+The following are all in the form:

 ```
 * channel_name